logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/getting_started.md

   ]
 }
 ```
-Then run the following command, replacing *$RESOURCE_GROUP* with the name of your resource group, to create the new role.
+Then run the following command, to create the new role.

 ```bash
 az role definition create --role-definition instance-role.json